vast-engineering/scala-maven-tools/README.md

 This is a plugin that adds a new packaging type ('scala-jar') to maven with a better default lifecycle.
 This lifecycle binds net.alchim31.maven:scala-maven-plugin:compile to the 'compile' phase by default while also retaining an invocation of maven-compiler-plugin.
 Additionally, com.vast:scala-surefire-maven-plugin:test is bound to the 'test' phase.
 This allows native and seamless use of ScalaTest in your build.

-Here's an example of a minimal POM that will compile all scala (and Java) in src/main/(scala|java) and run any JUnit or ScalaTest suites found in src/test/(scala|java)
+Here's an example of a minimal POM that will compile all scala (and Java) in src/main/(scala|java) and run any JUnit or ScalaTest suites found in src/test/(scala|java).
+The key bit is the inclusion of the scala-lifecycle-plugin with extensions set to true.
+This tells Maven to use any lifecycles and/or custom packaging definitions it finds in the plugin.

 ````xml
 <?xml version="1.0" encoding="UTF-8"?>